wp-plugins/vantage-point-friendly-fraud-protection-for-woocommerce/readme.txt

 1. Download VantagePoint.zip.
-2. Unzip the file, creates a ‘Vantage Point’ folder.
+2. Unzip the file, creates a 'Vantage Point' folder.
 3. Upload the folder to your 'wp-content/plugins' directory, using your preferred method (ftp, sftp, etc).
-4. Activate ‘Vantage Point’ from your Plugins
+4. Activate 'Vantage Point' from your Plugins
 5. Click on the Vantage Point admin menu icon.
 6. You will be presented with a free signup page.
-7. Fill in the form and click on ‘OK, Create My Account’ button.
+7. Fill in the form and click on 'OK, Create My Account' button.
-8. The form will change to ‘Click here to finish setup’ button, when this appears click it.
+8. The form will change to 'Click here to finish setup' button, when this appears click it.
 9. The page will reload and present you with the Vantage Point dashboard, from here you can view and share video recordings.